thorpej/nabu-figforth/nabu-comms.md

 ### STORAGE-GET

-Get data from network adapter storage
+Get data from network adapter storage.

+N.B.
+The maximum payload length that can be returned to the caller is the maximum message length (32767) _minus_ the size of the DATA-BUFFER reply message (3) (32767 - 3 -> 32764 bytes).
+Servers SHOULD return an error for STORAGE-GET requests whose length field exceeds this value.

 | Name   | Type | Notes                            |
 |--------|------|----------------------------------|